 - CSES Colloquium is a fall course which is required for CPSC students.
 Most enroll as seniors, although some students are juniors when they take the course.
-Four of the students enrolled in the course during the fall 2017 were CPSC students; however, only two were seniors, while two were juniors. - Performance was evaluated during a 12-minute presentation that was given by each student as a member of a four-person research team.
+Four of the students enrolled in the course during the fall 2018 were CPSC students. - Performance was evaluated during a 10-12-minute presentation that was given by each student as a member of a three-person research team.
 Teams selected overarching topics and individuals' subtopics to support a single overarching thesis.
 Students were taught how to work in a team, research and cite evidence, and develop and deliver a presentation to a scientific audience of peers.
 Scores were assessed for organization, language, delivery, supporting material, and central message.
-The breakdown among students is as follows: - Organization: basic to proficient with average and median achievement between basic and proficient; - Language: achievement ranged and the median was between basic and proficient with the average language skill at proficient; - Delivery: basic to proficient with average and median achievement between basic and proficient; - Supporting material: basic to proficient with average and median achievement closer to basic;
+Scores for all criteria ranged from basic to proficient (language) or mastery.
+The breakdown among students is as follows: - Organization, Delivery, and Central Message: average and median proficient (3.0) achievement with 75% of students achieving proficiency; - Language: average and median proficient achievement both score 2.5 mid-range between basic and proficient with only half of the students achieving proficiency; - Supporting material: basic to proficient achievement with an average of 2.6 and median of 2.3 and only one of the four students achieving proficiency.